 - A reindeer face cut out and /or winking eyes

 - Coloured markers, crayons, pencils or paint to decorate your reindeer face

 Mounting A Staghorn Fern

 First things first, you will want to set the hook that will attach to the wall.
 Whatever you decide to use is up to you and the mounting piece you decide on, but begin with placing that before anything else.
-We used two nails and a piece of twine, but you may prefer a picture frame hook.

 Christmas beetles are seasonal and are generally active during the warmer months, especially during the festive season.
 A sure sign that it is officially summer, is when the Christmas beetle is in sight.
 This centimetre long, brown, nocturnal insect is harmless to humans.
 However, they enjoy lacing the leaves of roses, Dahlias and other flowers.